 Rushcliffe

 § This page gives an overview of the Rushcliffe local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Rushcliffe lies south of Nottingham and includes towns such as West Bridgford, a lively suburb with riverside walks and sports grounds, and Bingham, a traditional market town.
 The district stretches across farmland, rolling hills, and Trent Valley meadows, with attractive villages like Radcliffe-on-Trent and Ruddington.
 Key attractions include nature reserves, reservoirs, and country parks, offering outdoor leisure close to the city.
 Its mix of suburban vibrancy and rural tranquillity makes Rushcliffe distinctive.

-The administrative boundary of Rushcliffe can be viewed on OpenStreetMap: District Boundary of Rushcliffe.
+The administrative boundary of Rushcliffe can also be viewed on OpenStreetMap: District Boundary of Rushcliffe.

 Key Facts about Rushcliffe